Peter Ramsey

-Peter A. Ramsey (born December 23, 1962) is an American illustrator, storyboard artist, film director, screenwriter, and film producer.
-He is best known for directing DreamWorks Animation's Rise of the Guardians (2012), becoming the first African American to direct a major American animated film, and co-directing Sony Pictures Animation's Spider-Man: Into the Spider-Verse (2018).
+Peter A. Ramsey (born December 23, 1962) is an American illustrator, storyboard artist, and filmmaker.
+He is best known for directing DreamWorks Animation's Rise of the Guardians (2012), becoming the first African American to direct a computer-animated film and the second to direct a major American animated film (Bruce W. Smith was the first African-American director with Paramount Pictures' Bebe's Kids [1992]), and co-directing Sony Pictures Animation's Spider-Man: Into the Spider-Verse (2018).
 For Spider-Man: Into the Spider-Verse, he became the first African American to be nominated for and win an Academy Award for Best Animated Feature.

 Early life

-Ramsey grew up in the Crenshaw District of South Los Angeles, and graduated in 1980 from Pali High.
-He studied painting at UCLA for two years before enrolling in film classes at Los Angeles City College.
+Ramsey grew up in the Crenshaw District of South Los Angeles, and graduated in 1980 from Palisades High School.
+He studied painting at University of California, Los Angeles for two years before enrolling in film classes at Los Angeles City College.
+He was raised Catholic.